EduardoLR10/hastermind/README.md

 # Hastermind

-Hastermind, the mastermind game written in Haskell, was created by <a href= https://github.com/EduardoLR10> Eduardo Lemos Rocha</a>, <a href=https://github.com/Nothnbutthefacts>Nothing But the Facts</a>, and <a href=https://github.com/blockthrasher>Justin Cummins, A.K.A Blockthrasher</a>, as the final Haskell project for <a href=https://education.emurgo.io/>Emurgo Academy</a>, and the first <a href=https://www.dapp360.io/>DApp360 Blockchain Developer Workforce</a> Cohort.
+Hastermind, the mastermind game written in Haskell, was created by <a href= https://github.com/EduardoLR10> Eduardo Lemos Rocha</a>, <a href=https://github.com/Nothnbutthefacts> Jared McCarty </a>, and <a href=https://github.com/blockthrasher>Justin Cummins, A.K.A Blockthrasher</a>, as the final Haskell project for <a href=https://education.emurgo.io/>Emurgo Academy</a>, and the first <a href=https://www.dapp360.io/>DApp360 Blockchain Developer Workforce</a> Cohort.
 It follows typical <a href=https://en.wikipedia.org/wiki/Mastermind_(board_game)>Mastermind</a> gameplay, but it is slightly modified.

 <h2>Hastermind Modifications</h2>